DrakunInc/rails-boilerplates/README.md

-## Facebook-connect demo
+## Rails facebook-connect demo

-This is a demo Rails app integrating devise **and facebook connect** for Le Wagon students.
+This is a Rails demo integrating devise **and facebook connect** for Le Wagon students.
 You can visit it at https://lewagon-rails-fb-connect.herokuapp.com

 To launch the app, just run: